PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-Vulimwa/Week1-Assignment.md

 ## ✅ Submission Instructions
 1. Accept the GitHub Classroom assignment invitation
-2. Clone your personal repository that was created by GitHub Classroom
+2. Clone your persona l repository that was created by GitHub Classroom
 3. Add the following files to your repository:
    - `insert_books.js` (with your modifications if any)
    - `queries.js` (containing all your MongoDB queries)